 Figure 1.
-Both blood group O(H) and blood group A are identically infected via blood group-independent, trans-species intermediate Tn (O-GalNAc-Ser) glycosylation.
-In blood group O(H) this intermediate structure is replaced by mucin-type fucosylation or H-antigen formation, which neutralizes the activity of innate anti-H isoagglutinin but leaves unaffected the activities of innate anti-A/Tn and anti-B isoagglutinin, exerted by the polyreactive nonimmune IgM, implicating a secondary IgG response.
-Based on H-antigen formation, the intermediate Tn binding in blood group A is replaced by A-allelic mucin-type formation.
-This involves the phenotypic accommodation of the nonimmune IgM, downregulation of innate anti-A isoagglutinin activity and decrease in the level of the innate anti-B isoagglutinin.
+The viral SARS-CoV-2 serine residues, mobilized by host's TMPRSS2, highjack the host's GalNAc metabolism and both blood group O(H) and blood group A are identically infected via blood group independent, trans-species intermediate O-GalNAc-Ser (Tn) glycosylation.
+In blood group O(H) this intermediate hybrid structure is replaced by mucin-type fucosylation or H-antigen formation, which neutralizes the activity of innate anti-H isoagglutinin but leaves unaffected the activities of innate anti-A/Tn and anti-B isoagglutinins, exerted by the nonimmune polyreactive IgM, implicating a secondary IgG response.
+In blood group A, the intermediate Tn binding is hypothetically replaced by hybrid A-allelic mucin-type formation via mucin-type fucosylation.
+This involves the phenotypic accommodation of the polyreactive nonimmune IgM, downregulation of anti-A/Tn IgM (isoagglutinin) activities and decrease in the level of the anti-B IgM (isoagglutinin) activity, while anti-A/B reactive IgG formations are precluded by clonal selection.
 This figure was constructed according to 'Figure 2' in a previous article (Arend, P., 2018b), in which this mechanism may be similarly utilized by a non-viral pathogen, such as the protozoan parasite Plasmodium falciparum.